Zentech-Development/conductor-proxy/README.md

 passed in a request header called X-CONDUCTOR-TOKEN for each subsequent request after logging in.

 Accounts can be added, removed, and have their groups updated.

+When Conductor starts, if there are no admin accounts created yet, it will create the default admin account using the CONDUCTOR_DEFAULT_ADMIN_USERNAME and CONDUCTOR_DEFAULT_ADMIN_PASSKEY values. **The very first action to take after starting Conductor the first time is to log in as this user, create a new account in the "admins" group, logging in with the new account, and removing the default account.**

 ### Token Expiration
 Each account has a token expiration time.
 This value is the expiration time, in seconds, of any